Cine jobs

 REMAKE AGENT 1 (NEW MOVIE): "PACO NEVER FAILS"

-Andres Laszlo Sr. wrote the book, together with Didier Haudepin; he wrote the film script, and Haudepin then directed the movie.
-Because of contractual disputes, the film was never shown outside Spain.
-Twice (2000 & 2002) Gallimard has offered me to sign contracts with producers for remakes but I said "no" both times.
-As my agent, "all" you have to do is to find one of the used-to-be interested producers (or a new one), make them raise their bid 15%, and claim your 20% (of €450,000).
-This job is only for a French or Spanish agent with experience in the field.
+Andres Laszlo Sr. co-wrote the script with Didier Haudepin, who subsequently directed the film.
+Due to contractual disputes, the movie was never screened outside of Spain.
+Twice (2000 & 2002), Gallimard offered me contracts with producers for remakes, but I declined both times.
+As my agent, your task is simply to locate one of the previously interested producers (or a new one), persuade them to increase their bid by 25%, and claim your 20% of €600,000.
+This role is only suitable for a GB/US, French, or Spanish agent with relevant experience in the field.
+There are contractual issues, which is why the price is so low; however, if these could be resolved…

 REMAKE AGENT 2 (NEW MOVIE): "MY UNCLE JACINTO"